Jennifer J. VanAntwerp

 Biography

-I joined the Calvin faculty in 1999 because my professional passion is undergraduate engineering education.
-I was new to Christian education at that time, but I have come to deeply appreciate that at Calvin I am able to join with engineering students in discovering how our interests in engineering work fit within a whole life lived in service to God’s kingdom.
-Since my arrival at Calvin, my husband and I have happily job-shared as chemical engineering professors.
-This unconventional arrangement has allowed us to each pursue our professions while jointly raising our five children.
+My professional passion is teaching young engineers.
+At Calvin, I join with students in discovering how our interests in engineering work fit within a whole life lived in service to God’s kingdom.
+I job-share with my husband who is also a chemical engineering professor.
+This unconventional arrangement has allowed us to each pursue our professions while raising our five children.

 Professional experience

-My work bridging biology and engineering was continued while consulting with Pfizer, Inc. My professional experience was expanded to environmental and process engineering via consulting work for with Fleis & VandenBrink Engineering.
+Chemical engineering is a very broad discipline, and as such, I have professional work experience in four very different industries.
+My work bridging biology and engineering was continued while consulting in both pharmaceuticals and environmental engineering.
 I have also worked as an engineering intern at IBM (semiconductor chip manufacturing) and at Amway (personal and home care product manufacturing).

 Research and scholarship

 My doctoral research was in protein engineering.
-Articles I published in my early research career are foundational to the field of yeast surface display as a genetic engineering technique; the results have been applied in various fields.
+Results published in my early research career, related to yeast-surface display, have been applied in various fields.
 One example is improved antibody binding affinity, which has supported medical applications including the development of more effective chemotherapeutics.

 External Links